zkcpku/make-effective-data-visualization/README.md

 - Show what heroes were not picked in each TI.
 - Let viewer click a single hero to track over TIs.

+v0.5:

+- When data clutters, hover on one hero will iterate all cluttering heroes.
+- Improve label location.

 ## Feedback:

 - From reddit/r/dota2 user Raydano